ocpi/ocpi/OCPI.md

 HTTP status codes are described on [wikipedia](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes) A 4XX type of response indicates that the request is not accepted in this way by the server.
 The client may adapt its request and retry.

 A 5XX type of response indicates that the server is not capable of handling the request.
-The client should stop the request and not try it again.
+The client should stop the request and not try it again untill further notice.

 The content that is send with the response is a 'application/json' type and contains a JSON object:

     {
         "code" : "THEFAULTCODE",
-        "message" : "This requests ended up with a Fault" }
+        "display_text" :  {
+                        "language": "en",
+                        "text": "Something went wrong, call the Operator" }
+    }

 ### Find chargepoints